-Lonza Group AG (New) (Health Care, Switzerland)
+Lonza Group AG

-Bandhan Bank operates as a commercial bank and is India’s largest micro finance bank, focusing on serving the rural, underbanked and under-penetrated markets in that country.
-Bandhan Bank sources retail deposits from the semi-urban and urban middle class to finance the micro finance lending business, which represents the vast majority of the loan book, and 100 percent of these borrowers are female.
-Priority sectors include agricultural loans, such as those to small and marginal farmers.
+Bandhan Bank operates as a commercial bank and is India’s largest micro finance bank, focusing on serving the rural, underbanked and under-penetrated markets in India.
+Bandhan Bank sources retail deposits from the semi-urban and urban middle class to finance the micro finance lending business, which represents the vast majority of the loan book, and 100% of these borrowers are female.
+Priority sectors include agricultural loans such as those to small and marginal farmers.
 Regionally, the bank is focused in North and Eastern India, where penetration rates are lower, with the average loan size at $350.
 This high-quality bank is well-positioned to continue to benefit from the transition to a more sustainable and inclusive global economy.
 It has developed a strong brand and a strong track record of cost leadership and profitability with resilient margins.
 Despite charging the lowest interest rates for its micro finance loans, Bandhan Bank has the best financial ratios in India.
-The investment team believes it has a long runway for growth, with continued expansion and penetration of its customer base and market share gains including from excellent operating efficiency.
+The investment team believes it has a long runway for growth, with continued expansion and penetration of its customer base and market share gains, including from excellent operating efficiency.

 Pax Global Opportunities Fund Top 10 Holdings